dmidlo/histdata.com-tools/docs/temporal-workflow-topology.md

 Operation-family workflows inside one `SymbolTimeframeWorkflow` remain sequential because validation, download, extraction, cache build, merge, and import depend on forwarded work-item state from the previous stage.
+If a large plan was spilled, the first operation activity hydrates only the batch `work_ids` from `dataset_plan_ref`; later operation stages use the normally forwarded bounded batch state.

 ## Activities